Frequently Asked Questions

 What is Polygence?

-Polygence is a research academy dedicated to driven students looking for one-on-one mentorship from top-tier academics and practitioners.
+Polygence is a research academy for motivated students looking for dedicated mentorship from expert academics and practitioners.

 What is the program structure?